 The Tax Cuts and Jobs Act introduced a new pass-through deduction and changes to corporate tax rates that may affect your business.
 Educate yourself about how the new tax law affects small business owners now so that you can avoid headaches come tax time.

 The Tax Cuts and Jobs Act repealed the individual mandate for health insurance.
-But the new rule doesn’t take effect until 2019, which has created uncertainty among some business owners about 2019 health insurance plan availability and premium costs.
 Read up on how to get insurance when you’re self-employed before plans are announced in the fall so that you can make a more informed decision.

 Events like Hurricane Irma and the recent water main break in downtown Philadelphia proved that no business is immune from disaster.
 Put in place a continuity plan while your company is safe and sound.
 Contingency plans will ensure that it recovers quickly and with minimal damage after unexpected events.